 Luxembourg is the top country among the OECD states with the highest income of about 63 million dollars a year.
 The minimum wage in Luxembourg is among the highest in the world where an adult earns an estimate of 2,000 euros in a week making the country unbeatable by other OECD member states since workers get high incomes.
 A high skilled worker receives 2,300 euros a week, and the number of unemployed is relatively low in the country making it lead to its high salary rate.

-The average salary rate for workers in the United States accounts to 60,000 dollars annually making the country come second among the OECD nations with the highest salaries a year.
+The average salary rate for workers in the United States accounts for $60,000 annually making the country come second among the OECD nations with the highest salaries a year.
 The average salary for workers, depending on levels of education acquired among other factors, is 800 dollars a week.
-This value varies in accordance to location and education level acquired, however, wage gaps between men and women as well as white and minority populations are also issues that effect salaries.
+This value varies in accordance with location and education level acquired, however, wage gaps between men and women as well as white and minority populations are also issues that affect salaries.

 The workers of Switzerland make approximately 60,000 dollars on an annual level, which slightly lower than what workers in the US earn annually.
 Salaries in the country highly dependent on age, level of education, and the region where one works but the average earnings of a laborer in the area goes for 11,000 a year.